HCFANY’s 2024 Policy Agenda

 The end of the public health emergency has changed eligibility and renewal processes for over 8 million New Yorkers.
 People need help managing these changes without disruptions in coverage or care.

 • The Community Health Advocates (CHA) program provides post-enrollment assistance to 36,000 New Yorkers annually, saving them over $35 million.
-Last year, CHA’s budget was cut by $468,000.
 New York should fund CHA at $5.5 million.

 • Navigators have helped over 300,000 New Yorkers enroll since 2013 without ever receiving a cost-of-living increase.
-New York should increase Navigator funding from $27.2 million to $38 million to maintain service levels and create a $5 million grant program to fund community-based organizations to conduct outreach in communities with high rates of uninsured people.
+New York should increase Navigator funding to maintain service levels and create a grant program to fund community-based organizations to conduct outreach in communities with high rates of uninsured people.